Established in 1997, the shop has been under its current ownership since 2009.

 We have also built a wide range of super special spirits; the sort of stuff you don’t get in the supermarkets.
 We get pretty excited about it, especially the gin selection.

 Dorset beer and cider is another little side-passion.
 There’s always something different.

-After a 4 year degree in Metallurgy and the prospect of a career in a Midlands iron foundry he took a job instead in a small independent wine shop in Rutland where his interest in wine began and where he gained a distinction in the Wine & Spirit Education Trust higher certificate.
+After a 4 year degree in Metallurgical Engineering and the prospect of a career in a Midlands iron foundry he took a job instead in a small independent wine shop in Rutland where his interest in wine began and where he gained a distinction in the Wine & Spirit Education Trust higher certificate.
 He moved to Peter Dominic (when they were still wine merchants) and then to the revolutionary wine megastore “Drinksmart” where he completed the two-year WSET diploma course.
-His career moved to buying wine for the Co op and then into marketing.
+His career moved to buying wine for the Co-op and then into marketing.

 He managed the marketing of their 600 shops for a few years before establishing business consultants Thornton Perry Associates, where he first registered the Campaign for Real Wine Ltd. This was all very well, but was moving too far away from his two great passions; Wine and Dorset.